 How to Store Leftover Lemon Orange Cake:

 You can store leftover orange Bundt cake on the counter for up to 2 days.
 Just be sure to place any leftovers into an airtight container.
-Alternatively, you can store your container of leftover cake in the fridge.
-It should stay good for up to 4 days.
+Alternatively, you can store your container of leftover cake in the fridge, it should stay good for up to 4 days.

 What happens when you add citrus juice to a cake?